 Step 4: When the potatoes are ready, mash them into a rough, coarse paste using a fork.
-Then add pasta and some of the hot, starchy pasta water to the potatoes and stir well.
+Then add pasta and a few tablespoons of the hot, starchy pasta water to the potatoes and stir well.
 Pasta-potato mixture should be slippery on all sides.
-Also mix in the pork cracklings.

-Step 5: While still hot, spoon the pasta onto the serving plates and garnish with a few slices of pickles.
+Step 5: Mix in the pork cracklings, then spoon the pasta onto individual serving plates and garnish with a few slices of pickles.